jcgneto/CV/README.md

 # Research areas of interest

-My research combines data science and microbial population genomics to hack Salmonella populations in order to investigate the following questions:
+My research combined principles of ecology and evolution to understand how Salmonella populations diversity and adapt to a diverse array of habitats across the food chain from animal reservoirs, all the way to humans.
+Specifically, I aim at combining knowledge form microbial population genomics and reverse ecology to study the following questions:

-1. What are the most dominant lineages capable of spreading across the food chain within and between serovars of Salmonella?
+1) What are the factors shaping the population structure of dominant zoonotic serovars of Salmonella?
-2. What are the unique genomic events differentiating those lineages?
-What are the inferred traits/phenotypes that would underlie changes in fitness across populations?
-Are there host-specific and geographical-related signatures?
-3. Do those lineages change their temporal dynamics across locations/environments/hosts?
-4. Can lineages from belonging to the same or divergent zoonotic serovars co-exist in an environment?
-What is their community structure and how do their dynamics change over time?
-5. Are there specific gut microbiome signatures that either facilitate engraftment or provide colonization resistance against those lineages?

-I believe those are essential questions that, if answered, would facilitate our understanding of why Salmonella is so prevalent and widespread across the food chain.
-And in turn, this knowledge may result in actionable knowledge that will facilitate the control of this pathogen.
+2) What are the genomic events, and predicted traits, uniquely present in clonal complexes and/or dominant epidemiological clones?
+How do those traits affect evolutionary fitness?
+3) What epidemiological/ecological factors influence changes in the spatio-temporal dynamics of epidemiological clones?

+Ultimately the goal of this work is to generate novel information for diagnostics, surveillance, and control of Salmonella across the food chain.

 # Publications